Package 'workflows'

 split <- rsample::get_rsplit(boots, 1)

-data <- rsample::assessment(split)
+data <- rsample::analysis(split)

 In this case, some of the rows in data will be duplicated.
 Thus, randomly allotting some of them to train the preprocessor and model and others to train the preprocessor would likely result in the same rows appearing in both datasets, resulting in the preprocessor and model generating predictions on rows they've seen before.
 Similarly problematic situations could arise in the context of other resampling situations, like time-based splits.
 In general, use the rsample::inner_split() function to prevent data leakage when resampling; when workflows with postprocessors that require training are passed to the tune package, this is handled internally.